Addreoran/lcrannotationsdb_enrichment/README.md

 ```

-The scripts included in this repository are illustrative of the analysis presented here due to the considerable volume
+The scripts included in this repository contains workflow of the analysis presented here due to the considerable volume
 of data required.
 To obtain the results of this analysis, we utilised other scripts with a direct connection to the
 database on the server.
 Due to the lack of access to this server for users, we rewrite it in order to
 visualise the execution of this analysis.
+With very long time of code execution, users can get correct result,
+with the new version of InterPro Database.

 ## Gene Ontology terms of LCR annotation categories in selected protein families